Let's Get Married (1960 film)

 Let's Get Married is a 1960 British comedy drama film directed by Peter Graham Scott and starring Anthony Newley, Anne Aubrey and Hermione Baddeley.
-The film was shot at MGM British Studios in Elstree with sets designed by the art director Ken Adam.

-Synopsis
+It was written by Ken Taylor.
+The film features Newley singing the song "Do You Mind", which reached #1 in the British Hit Singles chart the same year.

+Director Graham said it was " not a good film – not my script and not my scene."

+Plot

-It is about a medical student who is thrown out of his university, ends up working in a laundry and rebuilds his confidence with a relationship with a fashion model.
-The film features Newley singing the song "Do You Mind", which also reached #1 in the British Hit Singles chart the same year.
+Dickie Bird is a medical student.
+After being thrown out of his university he ends up working in a laundry and rebuilds his confidence with a relationship with a fashion model.